 Smartphone cameras may have come a long way in recent years, but they’ll never beat having a dedicated camera with a larger (or interchangeable) lens.
 There are some truly killer point-and-shoot and mirrorless cameras on the market today that will let you better capture your travel memories, and even do some serious travel photography.

 Unfortunately, when you’re deciding on the best travel camera for you it’s easy to get lost in a dizzying labyrinth of specs and acronyms.
 Ever wondered what’s better: a BIONZ X image processor or an XMOR RS BSI CMOS?
 (Yes, that’s a real thing!)
 I’ve been down this rabbit hole a few too many times.

-While the tech specs are important in some ways, so is getting the right camera overall.
-Perhaps that might be a compact for you, or maybe you’d be happier with a mirorless or an action camera.
+While the tech specs are important, so is getting the right camera overall.
+That could be a compact for you, or maybe you’d be happier with a mirorless or an action camera.
 There’s something out there for everyone, and in this guide I’ll try to help you find a suitable camera for your travel photography needs.

 What makes a good travel camera?